 The assessor (teacher/tutor) is required to devise Assessment Brief/s for the Collection of Work and Skills Demonstration.
-The assessor is required to devise assessment brief/s for the Collection of Work and Skills Demonstration.
-In devising the assessment brief/s, care should be taken to ensure that the learner is given the opportunity to show evidence of ALL learning outcomes.
+In devising the Assessment Brief/s, care should be taken to ensure that the learner is given the opportunity to show evidence of ALL learning outcomes.
 Each learner is required to work alone in completing the Collection of Work.
-There is no facility for this Collection of Work for this to be completed as a group.
+There is no facility for this Collection of Work to be completed as a group.